Kneaded That

 • 4 eggs

-• ¼ Cup Sourdough discard omit if you want a sweeter batter
+• 60 grams sourdough discard ¼ cup; omit for a sweeter batter

-• 2 teaspoon Pumpkin pie spice or chai spice
+• 2 teaspoons pumpkin pie spice or chai spice

 Instructions

-• If using homemade sourdough bread, use my recipe here for the best results.
-I recommend making it the day before so that it has had time to cool prior to being dunked in the batter.
+• If using homemade sourdough bread, use my recipe for the best results.
+I recommend making it the day before so it has time to cool before being dunked in the batter.

-• Slice 12 equal-sized slices of bread and set aside.
+• Slice 12 equal slices of bread and set aside.

-• Mix together your eggs, milk, sourdough starter, pumpkin puree, vanilla extract, maple syrup, and pumpkin pie spice.
+• In a shallow dish, whisk together the eggs, milk, sourdough discard, pumpkin purée, vanilla extract, maple syrup, and pumpkin pie spice.

-• Preheat your skillet to medium to medium-low heat.
-Coat with butter for extra flavor and to prevent sticking (extra important if you are using a cast iron)
+• Preheat a skillet to medium or medium-low heat.
+Coat with butter for extra flavor and to prevent sticking (extra important for cast iron).

-• Coat each side of all 12 slices of bread.
-A quick dunk on each side is all you’ll need, there is no need to fully soak the bread.
+• Give each side of all 12 slices a quick dunk in the batter — no need to fully soak the bread.

-• Transfer coated bread to your preheated skillet and allow to cook for 2-5 minutes or until the toast is lightly browned and able to be lifted from the skillet without sticking.
+• Transfer to the preheated skillet and cook 2–5 minutes, until lightly browned and the toast lifts without sticking.
+Flip and cook until golden on the other side.

 Notes

-If you want to include starter in the batter but want a more subtle flavor, use bubbly, active starter instead of unfed discard.
+Subtle tang: If you want starter in the batter but a more subtle flavor, use a bubbly, active starter instead of unfed discard.

 Nutrition